Information for advisers only.

 As is the case for investment properties, upon the foreign resident selling their former main residence, the ordinary 50% CGT discount is not available for the period of foreign residency after 8 May 2012.
 Also, the resulting capital gain will be taxed at non-resident rates.

-There are exemptions from the these rules if the property owner experiences ‘certain life events’ during their period of foreign residency and has been a foreign resident for a continuous period of six years or less at the time of the CGT event.
+There are exemptions from these rules if the property owner experiences ‘certain life events’ during their period of foreign residency and has been a foreign resident for a continuous period of six years or less at the time of the CGT event.

 Certain life events during the period of foreign residency are:-